KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 ..

-You would then copy that value and replace the clear text password string in the properties file with the encrypted value:
+You then copy that value and replace the clear text password string in the properties file with the encrypted value:

 .. code-block:: shell